pankaj0812/python-workspace/README.md

     > cd python-workspace
     > poetry init --no-interaction

-This will create a `pyproject.toml` file package configuration file specified in PEP 517 and 518
+This will create a `pyproject.toml` file dependency configuration file specified in PEP 517 and 518

     [tool.poetry]
     name = "python-workspace"